2016 South Australian blackout

 The South Australian blackout of 2016 was a widespread power outage in South Australia that occurred as a result of storm damage to electricity transmission infrastructure on 28 September 2016.
 The cascading failure of the electricity transmission network resulted in almost the entire state losing its electricity supply, affecting 850,000 SA customers.
 Kangaroo Island did not lose its supply, as the Kangaroo Island power station had been built to supply the island for the contingency of a failure in the power cable under the Backstairs Passage.

 Storms

-On the day of the failure, South Australia experienced a violent storm reported as being a once-in-50-year event.
+On the day of the failure, South Australia experienced a violent storm reported as being a once-in-50-years event.
 There was gale force and storm force wind across wide areas of the state.
 It included at least two tornadoes in the vicinity of Blyth, which damaged multiple elements of critical infrastructure.
-The state was hit by at least 80,000 lightning strikes.
+The state was hit by at least 80,000 lightning strikes; the grid operator had not anticipated substantial lightning risks to the transmission system and therefore had taken no protective actions.
 The wind damaged a total of 23 pylons on electricity transmission lines, including damage on three of the four interconnectors connecting the Adelaide area to the north and west of the state.